domonkosgyomorey/simple_os_template/README.md

 - A basic separated shell
 - A bit goofy way to toggle graphics mode at running
 - A basic vga 13h mode graphics driver
+- A generic way to put your init function of the driver in the kernel initialization process
 - __If you want to toggle the graphics mode option, you need to hardcode in the boot_main.asm file.
 Here:__
 ```js
 [org 0x7c00]